MartinKaburu/cache-assessment/README.md

 - **Outputs**:
   - **DB connection string**.
   - **Secret Manager references**.

+**NOTE: I would not share the same VPC, GKE or SQL Instance for prod and staging this is just for demonstration purposes.**

 #### 4. **Pub/Sub Module**
 - **Purpose**: Create a **Pub/Sub topic and subscription**.